basant-kumarr/basant-kumarr/README.md

 What I do

-I sit at the intersection of business problems and data — asking the right questions before touching a single dataset, and translating findings into language that makes stakeholders act.
+I sit at the intersection of business problems and data, asking the right questions before touching a single dataset, and translating findings into language that makes stakeholders act.

 With 4+ years of experience across IoT analytics, government-client consultancy, and financial data modelling, I specialise in:

-Requirements elicitation & stakeholder management — translating business needs into structured, traceable requirements Process analysis — As-Is / To-Be modelling using BPMN 2.0 to find where processes break and how to fix them Data analysis & visualisation — SQL, Python, Power BI, Tableau — always in service of a business decision Predictive modelling — XGBoost, SHAP explainability, production-grade framing for regulated environments
+Requirements elicitation & stakeholder management, translating business needs into structured, traceable requirements Process analysis, As-Is / To-Be modelling using BPMN 2.0 to find where processes break and how to fix them Data analysis & visualisation — SQL, Python, Power BI, Tableau — always in service of a business decision Predictive modelling — XGBoost, SHAP explainability, production-grade framing for regulated environments